josmarqu/C-Library-Libft/README.md

-# C-Fundamentals-Refresh
+# C-Library-Libft
-This repository contains a C library with reimplemented functions for other libraries and own function that help to optimize when coding in C with a focus on readability and clarity.
+C Library for optimizing and streamlining C development.
+This repository contains reimplementations of some of the libc library functions, as well as new functions designed to improve code efficiency and organization.
+The main porpuse of using this library is to use as an aid when coding in C.

+## About the project
+This is the libft project and is part of the common core as student of 42